pvjambur/Dhyana_VR/README.md

 ## About us

-The collaborators of this GitHub repository are Pranav V Jambur and Smruthi S Kadagadkai We are pursuing our bachelors in Engineering.
+The collaborators of this GitHub repository are Pranav V Jambur and Smruthi S Kadagadkai, pursuing bachelors in Engineering, batch of 2027.